Excellence Through Opportunity

 The music department, led by our Director of Music, Simon Platford MBE, along with an expert team of staff and an extensive team of visiting peripatetic staff, offers a plethora of ensembles and bands.
 These enable the young musicians at Wrekin to perform not only in many different musical genres but also at a level that challenges, motivates and stimulates them.
 Whilst we also offer ensembles aimed at our younger Lancaster House pupils, the senior ensembles are open to any age group if the required standard for joining that ensemble has been reached.

-There are also numerous instrumental ensembles.
-The Orchestra, Concert Band and Jazz Band provide our advanced players with opportunities to perform a wide range of music from masterpieces of the classical repertoire right through to Jazz standards and Broadway selections.
-A string group and a Lancaster training band, both of which have their own programme of concerts and events, support our three senior ensembles.
-There are also a variety of small chamber groups such as the Brass Group and Saxophone Group which are run by specialist peripatetic staff.
+The senior instrumental ensembles are The Orchestra, Concert Band and Jazz Band.
+These provide our advanced players with opportunities to perform a wide range of music from masterpieces of the classical repertoire right through to Jazz standards and Broadway selections.
+For younger less experienced players there is our Lancaster training band who have their own programme of concerts and events, although Lancasters are very welcome to join our senior ensembles if they have reached the required standard.
+For those with a more rock and pop-based taste the school runs two bands of this nature.
+In addition there are also a variety of small chamber groups such as the Brass Group, String Group, Flute Group and Saxophone Group, which are run by specialist peripatetic staff.
 These focus on honing particular instrumental skills associated with the pupil’s instrument of choice.
-The number of ensembles however, is never finite.
+The number of ensembles, however, is never finite.
 New groups spring up and in fact are actively encouraged, as musicians develop friendships, new musical interests and wish to work together.

 Endless Opportunities